Joel Anderson, Interesting World Coins

 Canada silver dollar, Voyageur (canoe) reverseCanada tiara silver dollar, KM64

-These beautiful Canadian silver dollars depicts a voyageur and an Indian paddling a canoe.
+These beautiful Canadian silver dollars depicts a voyageur and an Indian paddling a canoe past a wind-swept island.
+The Northern Lights (Aurora Borealis) are in the background.
+The canoe carries several bundles of furs.
 Voyageurs were 18th and early 19th century French Canadian fur transporters and traders.
 They transported fur and goods over vast distances by canoe and would carry heavy loads across portages.
 Their exploits have been celebrated in music and folklore.
 This attractive Canadian Voyageur Dollar is struck in .800 fine silver and is 36mm in diameter.
 They contain .6 troy ounces of silver.
-Queen Elizabeth is on the obverse.
-The 1965 and 1966 coins portray Arnold Machin's portrait of the Queen wearing a tiara.
+Arnold Machin's portrait of the Queen Elizabeth wearing a tiara is on the obverse.
+The coin was struck only two years: 1965 and 1966.

 WWII CANADA TOMBAC 1942 BEAVER AND 1943 VICTORY 5 CENTS